comotion/VSF/README.rst

 Varnish Security Firewall
 =========================

+The Varnish Security Firewall is a Web Application Firewall written using the Varnish Control Language and a varnish module.

 This is work in progress just like any security app should be.
 Use at your own discretion.

-The Varnish Security Firewall (VSF) is a Web Application Firewall (WAF) written using the Varnish Control Language (VCL) and a sprinkling of Varnish Modules (vmods).

 VSF aims to provide:
  - A standardized framework for security-related filters